Skip to main content

 , ,

-Looking Closer at NIST Password Guidelines for Checking Compromised Passwords
+Checking Compromised Credentials: Looking Closer at NIST Password Guidelines

 NIST suggests passwords should be screened against commonly-used, expected, or compromised passwords.
 This is intended to ensure passwords are not found in common cracking dictionaries that would make them easy to guess.
 These checks can occur at account creation and password reset.
 But then what?
 How do you know if they are still safe after time?